Technologicat/unpythonic/README.md

 ```

 Dynamic variables can only be set using `with dyn.let(...)`.
 No `set`, `<<`, unlike in the other `unpythonic` environments.

+Once set, a dynamic variable exists for the dynamic extent of the `with` block (i.e. until the block exits).
+Inner dynamic scopes shadow outer ones.
+Dynamic variables are seen also by code that is outside the lexical scope where the `with dyn.let` resides.

 The dynamic scope stack is thread-local.
 Any newly spawned threads inherit the then-current state of the dynamic scope stack from **the main thread** (not the parent thread).
 This is mainly because Python's `threading` module gives no tools to detect which thread spawned the current one.
 (If someone knows a solution, PRs welcome!)